Eastern dwarf treefrog

 Scientific name: Litoria fallax

-Conservation status: The eastern dwarf treefrog is listed as Least Concern in Queensland (Nature Conservation Act 1992) and it is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation status: The eastern dwarf treefrog is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 The eastern dwarf treefrog is one of the smallest green treefrogs, at just 3.2 cm, its back is green to fawn, sometimes scattered with dark spots.
 A dark bronze line runs from the nostril to eye.
 The groin and hidden part of the thigh are bright orange.